Los Angeles Aiding & Abetting Attorney

 The consequences for criminal accomplices in California can be quite harsh.
 You’ll face the penalties for whatever crime you helped another person commit.
 If you helped someone commit a felony, you’ll face charges for that felony.

 It’s important to seek legal assistance if you are facing criminal charges for aiding and abetting.
-At The Rodriguez Law Group, our attorneys have experience both prosecuting and defending criminal cases.
+At The Rodriguez Law Group, our Los Angeles criminal defense attorneys have experience both prosecuting and defending criminal cases.
 This experience provides us with an in-depth and unparalleled understanding of criminal law and procedure in the state.
 Contact us today to get started on your defense.

 Aiding and Abetting